Comprehensive SLA for AI Agents: Key Metrics and Monitoring

 Development of a web application for Enviok

-Typical SLA metrics for AI agents
+Typical SLA Metrics for AI Agents

-Metrics Standard SLA AI-specific
+Metric Standard SLA AI-Specific

-Availability > 99.5% Including LLM provider availability
+Availability >99.5% Includes LLM provider availability

-Response time (p95) < 5s Depends on the response length (tokens/s)
+Response time (p95) <5s Depends on answer length (tokens/s)

-Quality score N/A > 4.0/5.0 by LLM judge
+Quality score N/A >4.0/5.0 by LLM-judge

 from dataclasses import dataclass